favware/codespaces-containers/README.md

 ### What is included in the `with-node-canvas` image?

-First of all this image is based on the `base` image so everything listed above is included.
+First of all this image is based on the `codespaces-containers:base` image so everything listed above is included.
 Additionally, the following are also included:

 #### Debain Packages